by Gordon M. Hahn

 Negotiations should be taking place simultaneously on the geostrategic tier between Moscow and the West over the issues that have driven the Ukrainian conflict.
 Differences between Russia and the West over NATO and EU expansion exacerbated the cultural, ideological, and geostrategic differences between eastern and western Ukraine, which peaked and exploded into violence on the Maidan as a consequence of the internal and external (Russia and EU) dispute over whether Ukraine should join the EU or EEU.
 It was curious that the issue of Ukraine’s non-bloc status established through a constitutional amendment was not included in Minsk 2.0.

 The upper-tier talks should therefore tackle two issues.
 First, the Russia and the West should agree and impress upon Ukraine that it should move towards military non-bloc status through a referendum and constitutional amendments.
 This will require the US to get involved in the Ukraine crisis’s resolution and abandon its passive/destructive approach that the Obama Administration has taken hitherto.
-Second, the EU and Russia should negotiate the design and implementation of the proposed free trade space from Lisbon to Vladivostok proposed by Chancellor Merkel or at least engage in trilateral talks with Kiev to smooth out the effects on the EEU of Ukraine’s accession to the EU association agreement.
+Second, the EU and Russia should negotiate the design and implementation of the proposed free trade space from Lisbon to Vladivostok suggested by Chancellor Merkel or at least engage in trilateral talks with Kiev to smooth out the effects on the EEU of Ukraine’s accession to the EU association agreement.

 A key weak point in the agreement is the lack of a clause on peacekeeping troops.
 It seems it would be more effective to introduce UN peacekeeping forces on the ground in addition to OSCE monitors once the ceasefire is established and the withdrawal of heavy weapons is complete.
 They should be deployed both at the Donbass-Russian border and along the line of demarcation for the de-militarized zone designated in the agreement.